Program Design and Logic Models

 Teaching Tips:This document by Jessica N. Lipscomb provides brief explanations and basic teaching pointers for acrobatics, juggling, and clowning.

-Cirque du Monde Box: Cirque du Monde also has a living, virtual library offering social circus practitioners access to the extensive documentation on the subject.
+Cirque du Monde Box: (please note that the CdM box is now being hosted by Cirque Hors Piste.
+Some documents from the original dropbox may be missing.)
+Cirque du Monde also has a living, virtual library offering social circus practitioners access to the extensive documentation on the subject.
 These resources can help in the planning and execution of social circus programs.
 You can find teaching and documentation tools to download and use in your own programming.

 To become a member of the Cirque du Monde platform, and access even more documents, please write to cirquedumonde@cirquedusoleil.